boringcactus/boringcactus.github.io/_posts/2020-06-26-police-scanner-setup.md

-constant signal, click on it to get the approximate frequency, go back to your frequency table and the closest thing to that will be the exact frequency. it should sound like a series of weird beeps instead of static. remember that frequency, it'll be important later. you don't need SDRSharp anymore.
+constant signal, click on it to get the approximate frequency, go back to your frequency table and the closest thing to that will be the exact frequency. it should sound like a series of weird beeps instead of static. remember that frequency, it'll be important later.

+*update 2020-07-31*: that control channel can change between the frequencies listed on RadioReference. if things randomly quit working, come back to this step, and see if the control channel has moved. i'll mark down below the places that need changing accordingly.

 [qsg]: https://www.rtl-sdr.com/rtl-sdr-quick-start-guide/
 [RadioReference]: https://www.radioreference.com/apps/db/